contains the active ingredients hydrochlorothiazide and amiloride hydrochloride

 Hydrochlorothiazide, one of the active ingredients of Amizide, is a sulfur containing medicine.
 Therefore, if you are allergic

-to sulfur medicines, such as certain antibiotics, you are likely to be allergic to Amizide.
-If you are not sure if you have
+to sulfur medicines, such as some antibiotics, you are likely to be allergic to Amizide.
+If you are not sure if you have an

 Some of the symptoms of an allergic reaction may include skin rash, itching or hives, swelling of the face, lips or tongue